2004 Regular Session

-Amend the Mississippi Constitution of 1890 by repealing Section 106 which reads as follows:
+Amend the Mississippi Constitution of 1890 to create a new Section 263-A to read as follows: